-At the age of nine, a young Joe Mungovan would never have imagined that begging his parents “for a drum kit for Christmas” would pave his way onto some of the most prestigious stages in Australia.
-The now singer/songwriter, crashed his skateboard at the age of 13, leaving him unable to play his drumkit and in a wheelchair for 4 months.
-Joe taught himself guitar and unconsciously developed a style that blends indie rock and pop together to produce his unique style.
-With attention to articulate lyrics, catchy melodies and rhythmic detail, Joe’s songs express his genuine emotion.
-His authenticity and passion is conveyed in his intimate live show, and is an experience not worth missing.
+At the age of nine, a young Joe Mungovan never could have imagined that begging his parents for a drum kit for Christmas would pave his way onto some of the most prestigious stages in Australia.
+When a near fatal skateboard crash would leave him in a wheelchair for 4 months and unable to drum, Joe taught himself guitar and unconsciously developed a style that is now described as ‘groove-based indie rock’.
+The now multi-instrumentalist, songwriter and producer creates music that is always bound to his first love of rhythm, while blending his knack for catchy melodies and introspective storytelling.
+With full band in tow, Joe’s live performance is an experience not to be missed.

 Last year Joe release his stunning self-produced debut album 'A Flower In The Weeds'.

 "The result is a collection of songs that elevate the earnest, introspective songwriting that threads Mungovan’s earlier work, with tons of warmth and infectious indie-pop sensibilities throughout.
 Hazy, blissed out guitar chords and Mungovan’s distinctive croon anchor the songs throughout, with a lush palette of textural flourishes underneath." - Music Feeds